mysociety/alaveteli/docs/running/admin_manual.md

 * Restrict your use of them to cases that can't otherwise be easily covered.
 * Keep them as simple and specific as possible.

-## Administrator privileges

-The administrative interface is at the URL `/admin`.

-Only users with the `super` admin level can access the admin interface.
-Users create their own accounts in the usual way, and then administrators can give them `super` privileges.

-There is an emergency user account which can be accessed via `/admin?emergency=1`, using the credentials `ADMIN_USERNAME` and `ADMIN_PASSWORD`, which are set in `general.yml`.
-To bootstrap the first `super` level accounts, you will need to log in as the emergency user.
-You can disable the emergency user account by setting `DISABLE_EMERGENCY_USER` to `true` in `general.yml`.

-Users with the superuser role also have extra privileges in the website front end, such as being able to categorise any request, being able to view items that have been hidden from the search, and being presented with "admin" links next to individual requests and comments in the front end.

-It is possible completely to override the administrator authentication by setting `SKIP_ADMIN_AUTH` to `true` in `general.yml`.